keptn/keptn/designDocs/shipyard.md

 #### Metric Sources

-As metrics can come from all sorts of tools, e.g., APM, Infrasturcture Monitoring, Testing Tools, Cloud or PaaS Platforms, etc., we allow metrics to be provided by different metric providers, e.g., Dynatrace, Neoload, Prometheus, and so on.
+As metrics can come from all sorts of tools, e.g., APM, Infrastructure Monitoring, Testing Tools, Cloud or PaaS Platforms, etc., we allow metrics to be provided by different metric providers, e.g., Dynatrace, Neoload, Prometheus, and so on.
 Here is an example section for metric sources:

 ```json
 "sources": [